 Data Science is shaping the future.
-According to the U.S. Bureau of Labor Statistics Report, by 2026, there will be 11.5 million job openings in the field of Data Science.
-According to Dr. Martin Schedlbauer, a
+According to the U.S. Bureau of Labor Statistics Report, by 2031, the employment rate for data scientists will grow by 36% from 2021 to 2031.
+According to Dr. Martin

-Data Science Professor at Northeastern University, "data science careers are in high demand and this trend will not be slowing down any time soon, if ever."
+Schedlbauer, a Data Science Professor at Northeastern University, "data science careers are in high demand and this trend will not be slowing down any time soon, if ever."